ky1007/CREATE/docs/README.md

 # CREATE

 ## Background
-Synthesia is a perceptual phenomenon where stimulation of one sensory function leads to an involuntary experience of another sensory function.
+Synesthesia is a perceptual phenomenon where stimulation of one sensory function leads to an involuntary experience of another sensory function.

 CREATE is a virtual canvas that allows users to type words, poems, or stories and see a those words translated into visualization of shapes and colors.